BrickSchema/newsite/content/_index.md

 bookFlatSection: true
 ---

-# A Uniform Metadata Schema for Buildings
+# Brick: A Uniform Metadata Schema for Buildings

 ## What is Brick?